opendocsg/slw-judgments-backfill/2011_SGCA_57/report.md

 1       This appeal and cross-appeal concern a dispute between a paint manufacturer and a painting subcontractor on whether latent defects in the supplied paint led to the serious discolouration of the internal surfaces at various parts of a building project.
 The subcontractor sued for losses, _ie_ , expenses which it had incurred in repainting the affected surfaces.
 The manufacturer in turn made a counter-claim for the balance sum due on the paint sold to the subcontractor.

-2       A High Court judge (“the Judge”) dismissed the subcontractor’s claim and allowed the manufacturer’s counterclaim for the sum of $72,676.62; see _Anti-Corrosion Pte Ltd v Berger Paints Singapore Pte Ltd_ [2010] SGHC 351 (“the judgment”).
+2       A High Court judge (“the Judge”) dismissed the subcontractor’s claim and allowed the manufacturer’s counterclaim for the sum of $72,676.62; see _Anti-Corrosion Pte Ltd v Berger Paints Singapore Pte Ltd_ <span class="citation">[2010] SGHC 351</span> (“the judgment”).
 In dismissing the claim by the subcontractor, the Judge found at [19] of the judgment that “the [appellant] has not proven on balance of probability [ _sic_ ] that the defects in [the paint] had caused the discolouration”.
 Pertinently, at [21] of the judgment, the Judge also determined:

  ... that if I had to decide on the issue of the warranty, I would have found that [the Respondent]] had warranted all its products used in any of the plaintiff’s projects for a period of 5 years provided that the use was based on a proposed paint system by the defendant.